junjypark/CLEAN/README.md

 xii$data$cortex_left
 xii$data$cortex_right
 ```
-and you may collect the data in a matrix format for analysis.The corresponding mesh information can be assessed by
+and you may collect the data in a matrix format for analysis.
+The corresponding mesh information can be assessed by
 ```R
 xii$surf$cortex_left
 xii$surf$cortex_right